marcelm/cutadapt/doc/algorithms.rst

 The ``--max-average-error-rate`` (short version: ``--max-aer``) option works similarly but divides the expected errors by the length of the read.
 The resulting fraction is then used to filter the read.
-This is especially helpful on reads that have wildly varying read length, such as those coming from nanopore sequencing.
+This is especially helpful on reads that have highly varying read length, such as those coming from nanopore sequencing.